AlaEddineKhadraoui/dynamic-traffic-light/README.md

 # dynamic-traffic-light
-a dynamic traffic light control
+an Embedded System for dynamic traffic light control